cstoeckert/iterativeWGCNA/README.md

 --skipSaveBlocks
-    do not save WGCNA blockwise modules for each iteration
+    do not save WGCNA blockwise modules for each iteration also will not save TOMs
 	NOTE: blocks are necessary to generate summary graphics

+--gzipTOMs
+    if the WGCNA parameter saveTOMs is set to TRUE, this will gzip the TOM .RData files
+	NOTE: R is not able to read the .RData.gz files; uncompress first

 -f, --finalMergeCutHeight <cut height>
 	cut height (max dissimilarity) for final module merge